 The Company accounts for its share-based employee compensation plans by expensing the estimated fair value of share-based awards on a straight-line basis over the requisite employee service period, which is the vesting period.
-Restricted stock units ("RSUs") typically vest at the end of a three-year vesting period, however, 33% of the awards may vest on the 13th month anniversary of the grant date and 34% on the second anniversary of the grant date if certain performance targets are met.
+Restricted stock units ("RSUs") typically vest at the end of a three -year vesting period, however, 33% of the awards may vest on the 13 th month anniversary of the grant date and 34% on the second anniversary of the grant date if certain performance targets are met.
 Share-based compensation cost of RSUs is measured by the market value of the Company's common stock on the date of grant, and the Company records share-based compensation expense only for those awards that are expected to vest.
-Performance restricted stock units ("PRSUs") primarily consist of PRSUs that contain a performance condition dependent on the Company's adjusted EBITDA margin during the third year of the three-year vesting period, with a range of 0% to 175% of the target amount granted to be issued under the award.
-Share-based compensation cost for these PRSUs is measured by the market value of the Company's relative and absolute total shareholder return over a three-year period, with a range of 0% to 175% of the target amount granted to be issued under the award.
-Share-based compensation cost for these PRSUs is measured by the market value of the Company's contain a market condition dependent upon the Company's relative and absolute total shareholder return over a three-year period, with a range of 0% to 175% of the target amount granted to be issued under the award.
-Share-based compensation cost for these PRSUs is measured using the Monte-Carlo simulation valuation model and is not adjusted for the achievement, or lack thereof, of the performance conditions.
+Performance restricted stock units ("PRSUs") primarily consist of PRSUs that contain a performance condition dependent on the Company's adjusted EBITDA margin during the third year of the three -year vesting period, with a range of 0% to 175% of the target amount granted to be issued under the award.
+Share-based compensation cost for these PRSUs is measured by the market value of the Company's common stock on the date of grant, and the amount recognized is adjusted for estimated achievement of the performance conditions.
+A limited amount of PRSUs contain a market condition dependent upon the Company's relative and absolute total shareholder return over a three -year period, with a range of 0% to 175% of the target amount granted to be issued under the award.
+Share-based compensation cost for these PRSUs is measured using the Monte-Carlo simulation waluation model and is not adjusted for the achievement, or lack thereof, of the performance conditions.